Intro

 Test Results

 Finally, let's determine what happens with NAT/Proxy when application rules are processed.
+When examining the packet captures to try and determine what is occuring, and in what order, I looked mainly at the following:

 Plain-Text HTTP Traffic